Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Why others are not included:

 *   **A. Configure RBAC:** While RBAC can be used for Key Vault data plane access, **Access Policy** (C) is the traditional and most common method used in these certification scenarios.
 You generally use one or the other for the specific task of secret retrieval.
-*   **D. DSC extension:** Desired State Configuration is used for configuring the operating system and software on the VM, but it is not a requirement for an application to communicate with Key Vault.
+*   <mark>**D. DSC extension:** Desired State Configuration is used for configuring the operating system and software on the VM, but it is not a requirement for an application to communicate with Key Vault.</mark>

-### Question #9  💩💩💩💩
+### Question #9  💩💩💩

 **HOTSPOT -**